willardf/Hazel-Networking/README.md

 #### Hazel Networking is a low-level networking library for C# providing connection-oriented, message based communication via UDP and RUDP.

-The aim of this fork is to create a simple interface for ultra-fast connection-based UDP communication for games.
-JamJar and I generally consider it the primary fork, but we goofed and didn't transfer the repo, so idk maybe someday.
+This was originally a fork of a project started by the Dark Rift Networking developer.
+I stripped that down with the aim of making a simple interface for ultra-fast connection-based UDP communication for games.
+After Among Us launched, the agreed to make this the primary fork.
+If you see mention of the original repo, know that it's just a tad out of date.

 -----